-Legislators and regulators at all levels of government, including foreign authorities, frequently consider changing, and sometimes do change, existing statutes, rules or regulations, or interpretations of existing statutes, rules or regulations, or prescribe new ones, any of which may address communications and other issues that could significantly affect our businesses.
+Legislators and regulators at all levels of government, including foreign authorities, frequently consider changing, and sometimes do change, existing statues, rules or regulations, or interpretations of existing statues, rules or regulations, or prescribe new ones, any of which may address communications and other issues that could significantly affect our businesses.
 These legislators and regulators have been active in considering legislation and rulemakings regarding our services, at times looking to adopt regulatory approaches from different countries that may be more burdensome.
 For example, some states have passed or introduced legislation or executive orders that impose various open internet and data privacy requirements.
-Such attempts by the states to regulate portions of our businesses have the potential to create a patchwork of differing and/or conflicting state regulations.
-These requirements and any future legislative, judicial, regulatory or administrative actions may increase our costs or impose additional restrictions on our businesses, some of which may be significant.
+Such attempts by the states to regulate portions of our businesses have the potential to create a patchwork of differing and/or conflicting state regulational restrictions on our businesses, some of which may be significant.
 We are unable to predict the outcome or effects of any of these potential actions or any other legislative or regulatory proposals on our businesses.
 Any changes to the legal and regulatory framework applicable to any of our services or businesses could have an adverse impact on our businesses and results of operations.
 For a more extensive discussion of the significant risks associated with the regulation of our businesses, see Item 1: Business and refer to the "Legislation and Regulation" discussion within that section.